-UW Health's Sports Medicine doctors in Madison, Wisconsin, treat a wide range of common athletic injuries, including impingement syndrome, or a specific type of pain in the shoulder.
+UW Health's Sports Medicine doctors treat a wide range of common athletic injuries, including impingement syndrome, or a specific type of pain in the shoulder.

 About Impingement Syndrome

 Impingement syndrome is a name for many shoulder conditions, including rotator cuff tendonitis, bursitis or painful arc syndrome.
 With shoulder impingement, the rotator cuff tendons, the biceps tendon and subacromial bursa may be inflamed from repetitive microtrauma when the upper arm bone (humerus) and acromion (located on the shoulder blade or scapula) get “impinged” or pinched.

 Impingement is a common overuse injury in sports such as baseball, softball, tennis, golf and swimming.

 Shoulder impingement includes the following signs and symptoms:

 - Pain in the front or on the top of the shoulder during and/or after overhead activity